prince0310/Helmet-Detection-using-YOLOv8/README.md

 * With an artistic touch, visualize the detected helmets by adorning the input images or video frames with elegant bounding boxes. 🎨🖼️
 * Optionally, capture the essence of the moment by preserving the output images or videos, immortalizing the marvels of detected helmets. 📸📹

+<font style="color:green">You can also skip all these steps and use prediction on the weight trained on Roboflow dataset used in this repositoray.</font>

 #### CLI